Tips for keeping your cookouts and picnics safe

 Keeping it cool

 When using coolers, keep them out of direct sunlight and try to limit the number of times you’re opening them.
-On hot days, beverage coolers are more likely to opened more often and exposed to warmer temperatures frequently.
+On hot days, beverage coolers are more likely to be opened more often and exposed to warmer temperatures frequently.
 Using separate coolers for food and drinks can help maintain a lower cooler temperature and also reduce the risk of foodborne illness from raw foods that leak.

 Store leftovers in a sealed container and keep in a cooler.
 As long as they are properly refrigerated, leftovers can be reused for up to three days.